RevanthRameshkumar/gwurdblog/_posts/2018-12-20-first_post_thoughts_about_learning.markdown

   <figcaption>A flattering picture of my cat</figcaption>
 </figure>

-It is also a little over 2 years since I graduated from my engineering program and started my first full-time as an applied scientist; and I noticed large changes in my mindset in how I view learning.
+It is also a little over 2 years since I graduated from my engineering program and started my first full-time job as an applied scientist; and I noticed large changes in my mindset in how I view learning.

 The biggest change was that there was a natural yearning to read and learn; especially when there is no pressure of GPA and taking 4-5 tough classes _at once_ (usually higher-level math, an electrical/computer engineering course, a computer science course, and a general education course).
 Some people definitely have the right mindset in school where they take their time and enjoy the subjects they are taking without worrying much about what result or payoff will be.
 For me, and for most others I have met in my very intense engineering program, the primary driver of doing well in school was to do well after school.
 I feel now that this is just a recipe for hardship.
 <br><br>
+Learning experiences in math were espeically degraded due to this mindset.
 Unfortunately, being better at math wasn't about seeing all the cool things that math could help you _see_.
 It was more the chain of:

 <center>Better test scores -> better gpa -> more coveted job -> better Facebook status at the end of 4 years -> ???</center>
 <br>